phamhuynh03/CodeRace-CppPipeline/submit.md

                 copy right data to the mirro:
                 ``` mirro_regBufferTx[idx] = LIN_Rx3.bufferTx[idx]; ```
                 change the stop condition: idx > 0 to idx >= 0
+              put the semicolon at the end of while
       in ``` void someTp(void) ``` function:
  - test.c:
       in ``` void run_startup(void) ``` function:

+       declare the "int numOfJob = sizeof(c_InitJob)/sizeof(cyclic_ptr); " to be able to stop the while loop
+       change the while condition -> "index != numOfJob"
       in ``` void run_cyclic(void) ``` function:

+       similar to void run_startup(void) function above
       in ``` int get_array_element(const char *array, int array_length, int index) ``` function:

              change the condition of ifstatement: index > array_length to index >= arraylength